Garaging (def.) - the location where a vehicle is primarily parked overnight.

 Moving to a new home or apartment - There is no "grace period" for a change of garaging, so it's good to give your agent advanced notice as soon as you know your move date, This lets you get it out of the way before all the hectic activity of pre- and post-move get started.

-Student takes vehicle to college - This is a common situation that causes confusion.
+Student takes vehicle to college or returns home from college - This is a common situation that causes confusion.
 Even if a student returns home on weekends, if a vehicle is parked overnight at school 4 out of 7 days a week, then it is considered to be primarily garaged at the school address.
 Garaging is a completely separate issue from a student being legally considered a member of a parent's household or where the student is registered to vote.
+Make sure you change garaging back if a student moves home or elsewhere at the end of the semester.

 An extended stay at another location - You're going to be away for an extended period of time and taking your car with you: